awsdocs/amazon-cognito-developer-guide/doc_source/using-service-linked-roles.md

 Before Amazon Cognito can create this role, the IAM permissions that you use to set up your user pool must include the `iam:CreateServiceLinkedRole` action\.
 For more information about updating permissions in IAM, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) in the *IAM User Guide*\.

-## Editing a Service\-Linked Role for Amazon Cognito<a name="edit-slr"></a>
+## Editing a service\-linked role for Amazon Cognito<a name="edit-slr"></a>

 Amazon Cognito doesn't allow you to edit the AmazonCognitoIdpEmailService or AmazonCognitoIdpEmailService service\-linked roles\.
 After you create a service\-linked role, you can't change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role using IAM\.
-For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.
+For more information, see [Editing a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

-## Deleting a Service\-Linked Role for Amazon Cognito<a name="delete-slr"></a>
+## Deleting a service\-linked role for Amazon Cognito<a name="delete-slr"></a>

 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
 That way you don’t have an unused entity that is not actively monitored or maintained\.
 Before you can delete AmazonCognitoIdpEmailService or AmazonCognitoIdpEmailService service\-linked roles, you must do either of the following for each user pool that uses the role:
 + Delete the user pool\.